-To add or remove an analyser to the Device Manager panel there are t and t buttons in the table header (block 1).
-To remove an analyser from the list of used analysers, select the analyser in the Analysers table and press ..
+To add or remove an analyser to the Device Manager panel there are the buttons in the table header (block 1).
+To remove an analyser from the list of used analysers, select the analyser in the Analysers table and press.